Chief Tax Information Officer

 Before taxpayers begin to file taxes, they should check the residency rules for each different state they’ve lived in.
 Some states vary on when they consider taxpayers full-time residents.

-As an example, if a taxpayer lived in Virginia and moved to Florida during the year, the wages they earned during the time they lived in Virginia were taxed until the day they officially moved to Florida.
-After they moved, they began paying taxes to Florida and ceased paying Virginia state tax.
+As an example, if a taxpayer lived in Virginia and moved to Georgia during the year, the wages they earned during the time they lived in Virginia were taxed until the day they officially moved to Georgia.
+After they moved, they began paying taxes to Georgia and ceased paying Virginia state tax.

 These taxpayers and their spouses don’t have to pay income tax to their out-of-state employer’s state.
 They only have to pay taxes to the state where they lived and worked.
 As long as they didn’t move to a new state during the year, taxpayers only have to pay taxes to the state they live and work in.